gheeghee

 • Moisturizer: Ghee’s rich fatty acids make it a natural moisturizer for skin and hair.
 It can be applied directly or mixed with carrier oils for extra nourishment.

-• Lip balm: Ghee’s emollient properties help soothe and prevent chapped lips.
-You can create your own lip balm by adding beeswax and essential oils.
+• Lip balm: Ghee’s emollient properties help soothe and prevent cracked lips.
+You can use ghee to make a lip balm by adding beeswax and essential oils in it.

-• Hair mask: Ghee’s fatty acids nourish dry scalp and strengthen hair strands.
-Apply a small amount to your hair, leave it on for an hour, and then wash it off.
+• Hair mask: Ghee’s fatty acids nourish dry scalp and strengthen hairs.
+Apply a small amount of ghee to your hair, leave it on for an hour, and then wash it off.

 Household Uses: